claudiamohh/claudiamohh.github.io/_posts/2022-09-23-Annotation-of-Table-Structure-Dataset-for-table-transformor-model.md

 ![image](https://user-images.githubusercontent.com/107597583/193007211-3df74dd7-221e-4e68-b182-246027295f91.png)

-There are overlapping contents in the yellow and turqoise bounding boxes, where the yellow bounding box should only contain table row header and the turqoise bounding box should only contain numerical values for this table.
-In the third last row, 'Exceptional item included in Depreciation, amortisation and impairments' fall under the first and second column.
+There are overlapping contents in the yellow and turqoise bounding boxes, where in this table, the yellow bounding box should only contain table row header and the turqoise bounding box should only contain numerical values.
+In the third last row, 'Exceptional item included in Depreciation, amortisation and impairments' falls under the first and second column.

-After annotating the pdf files, I proceeded to convert the prodigy annotations jsonl files to xml files and work on table detection to locate tables.
+After annotating the pdf files, I proceeded to convert the prodigy annotations JSONL files to XML files and work on table detection to locate tables.

-Visualisation of the converted XML is shown below, where the table is in the green bounding box.
+Visualisation of the converted XML is shown below, where the table is bounded by the green bounding box.
 ![image](https://user-images.githubusercontent.com/107597583/192673497-a712a56b-d06e-400d-8379-9de73848e536.png)

 In addition to those above, I have learned to test my codes using unittests, defining the code’s intent more precisely and have a more decoupled architecture.